 When you want to export a group of photos from a larger Lightroom catalog, you will use Lightroom’s Export As Catalog option.
 Out of all of the export types, exporting as a catalog is likely the simplest.
-For example, when a ShootDotEdit Wedding Pro is ready to send their images to receive professional photo editing services, they follow these steps:
+Exporting will create a new catalog that links those photos and their connected metadata.
+For example, when a ShootDotEdit customer is ready to send their images to receive professional photo editing services, they follow these steps:

 - Decide whether or not negative files (the original image files) and previews will be exported along with the images.

 The print sizes for wedding photography can vary, from wallet-sized images to large-scale, gallery-ready prints.
 Because these photos can be printed in very large formats, one of the largest export concerns is ensuring that they maintain the highest possible quality.
 As a result, having the best Lightroom export settings for print requires knowing how to export high-resolution images from Lightroom.

 The following are the key Lightroom export settings for high-resolution images that will make beautiful prints:

 - Under File Settings, set the Image Format to JPEG and put the Quality Slider at 100 to maintain the highest quality.
 The Color Space Lightroom export setting for print should be sRGB, and “Limit File Size” should not be checked.

 - Under Image Sizing, again “Resize to Fit Box” should be left unchecked to maintain full size.
 The Resolution Lightroom export setting for high-resolution results should be 300 pixels per inch, and Output Sharpening will be based on the intended print format and the printer being used.
 For the basic settings, you can start with the “Matte Paper” selection and a low amount of sharpening.